Pascal-Jansen/PCS-Note-Cleaner/README.md

 </p>

 ## Installation

+You can install it via the [Google Chrome web store](https://chrome.google.com/webstore/detail/jhklmmedcipakebkiidmmpcfldmeflgg).

+-or-
 1. Clone or download this repository to your local machine.
 2. Open Chrome and visit chrome://extensions.
 	- Ensure Developer mode is turned ON (toggle in the top right corner).